Learning to Generate Unit Tests for Automated Debugging: Introduction

 Finally, we examine RQ3, utilizing our generated UTs on downstream, i.e., \emph{extrinsic} tasks: code debugging and code generation.
 Here, automated UT generation methods face additional challenges: unlike human-generated gold UTs -- which have correct outputs but require human involvement -- generated UTs provide noisy feedback, as the UT might fail to reveal the buggy code's errors or have an incorrectly predicted output.
 To mitigate this issue, we propose \debugmethod{}, an improved multi-turn debugging method that addresses these challenges in two ways (cf. \cref{ssec:debug}): (i) we improve the output accuracy of generated UTs by scaling test-time compute via self-consistency \citep{wang2022self}; (ii) we regularize the debugging process by generating multiple UTs and accepting code edits \emph{only if} the revised code passes \emph{more} generated UTs, backtracking edits otherwise.
-We then plug UTs generated from multiple LLM-based methods into \debugmethod{} in \cref{sec:extrinsic}, finding that on our most challenging subset of MBPP+ problems, \edited{\debugmethod{} with UTs generated by \method{} improves pass@1 accuracy of Qwen2.5 7B by 12.9\% (absolute) compared to debugging without UTs, and by 5.3\% over a zero-shot unit test generation baseline.} We demonstrate that by generating UTs with \method{} and computing the rate of passing UTs, we can \emph{better judge code correctness} than using scores from trained, state-of-the-art 8B reward model (RM).
-For best-of-10 sampling with Qwen2.5 7B, \method{} improves accuracy by 4.43\% over the RM on HumanEval+.
+We then plug UTs generated from multiple LLM-based methods into \debugmethod{} in \cref{sec:extrinsic}, finding that on our most challenging subset of MBPP+ problems, \edited{\debugmethod{} with UTs generated by \method{} improves pass@1 accuracy of Qwen2.5 Coder 32B Instruct by 15.07\% (absolute) compared to debugging without UTs, and by 4.61\% over a zero-shot unit test generation baseline (with similar trends on 8B-scale LLMs).} We demonstrate that by generating UTs with \method{} and computing the rate of passing UTs, we can \emph{better judge code correctness} than using scores from trained, state-of-the-art 8B reward model (RM).
+For best-of-10 sampling with Qwen2.5 Coder 7B Instruct, \method{} improves accuracy by 4.43\% over the RM on HumanEval+. \cameraready{Finally, in \cref{ssec:frontier}, we highlight the importance of high-quality unit tests generated by \method{} when debugging with a frontier LLM like GPT-4o~\citep{hurst2024gpt}, finding that using \method{}-feedback from a smaller model, such as Qwen2.5 32B, significantly outperforms self-generated feedback from GPT-4o by nearly 25\% (absolute) on the most challenging subset of MBPP+ problems.}